 - Our systems which support safeguarding, including this child protection policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies (DDSLs), the positive behaviour policy, Online Safety Policy, and the safeguarding response to children who go missing from education. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment.
-All staff should be aware of the local authority early help referral process and understand their role in it. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as childon-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation and serious violence (including that linked to county lines). - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - The fact that children may not feel ready, or know how to tell someone they are being abused, exploited or neglected, but staff should still have a 'professional curiosity' and should speak to the DSL/DSSL regarding their concerns
+All staff should be aware of the local authority early help referral process and understand their role in it. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as childon-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation and serious violence (including that linked to county lines). - The importance of reassuring person impacted by the behaviours that they are being taken seriously and that they will be supported and kept safe

+- The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - The fact that children may not feel ready, or know how to tell someone they are being abused, exploited or neglected, but staff should still have a 'professional curiosity' and should speak to the DSL/DSSL regarding their concerns - The school's filtering and monitoring systems and know how to raise concerns if this is breached.